-Cacophony returns at the Yard Theatre in February 2019.
-Find out more details here.
+Cacophony returned to the Yard Theatre in 2019 for a limited, sold out run.
+Find out more here.

 In summer 2016 the Young Company devised a piece of work entitled From the Ground Up alongside Joeri Smet, a founding member of Belgian theatre collective Ontroerend Goed.
 Every element of this original immersive production was worked on in collaboration with the Young Company.
 It was a thrilling and provocative interactive show that united and divided the audience through a series of challenging questions, stories and dilemmas, both political and personal.